Self-Education/algorithm/note/Two_Pointers_Sliding_windows.md

 # Sliding Window

-### make the windows always contains target element, and shrink window size.
+### windows always contains target element, and shrink window size.

 Every time ask for the min length of ....